nschorgh/CaveXML/cavexml.md

 -   Elements with *maxOccurs=1* can appear at most once within a record, whereas the default is *maxOccurs=unbounded*.
 (The UISIC refers to this as multi-valued, as opposed to single-valued.)

 -   CaveXML defines only these 22 elements, although additional elements may be added in future.
-No other elements are allowed, but there may be ways of adding a another namespace.
+No other elements are allowed, but there may be ways of adding another namespace.

 -   The elements must appear in the order listed above.

 -   Text uses the UTF-8 character set (Unicode), so characters from many languages can be used.

 -   XML has five **special characters**: ampersand &, single quote ', double quote ", smaller than \<, and larger than \>.
-That doesn't mean these characters can't be used; it depends on how they are used.
+That doesn't mean these characters cannot be used; it depends on how they are used.
 For example, \> can be used in front of a number without problem.
 In URLs '&' must be replaced with `%26`.

 -   **Almost-numerical entries:** Length entries are usually numbers, but they can also be of the form "\>42000", "\~100", or "2000+".
 A data type "ExtendedUnsignedInteger" has been created in CaveXML for this purpose.
 ExtendedUnsignedIntegers are positive integers that can contain a few additional symbols.
 The symbols "\>" and "\~" are allowed in front of the number.
 The number should contain no comma or decimal point, and digits after the decimal point are prohibited to avoid ambiguity.
 The elements [length], [vertical-extent], and [number-of-entrances] are ExtendedUnsignedIntegers and therefore obey the same syntax rules.
 Length and vertical extent must be rounded to the nearest whole meter.
 After the number, a "+" symbol is allowed, which has the meaning "or more".
 Mathematically it corresponds to \> for integers (such as the number of cave entrances) and ≥ for decimal numbers (such as length, altitude, and vertical extent).
 Only one symbol is allowed in front of the number, but note that "\>\~100" is equivalent to "\~100+".
-However, "10+" for the number of cave entrances is equivalent "\>9".
+However, "10+" for the number of cave entrances is equivalent to "\>9".
 The element [altitude] also accepts ExtendedUnsignedIntegers, along with additional types of entries.

 -   A Digital Object Identifier **(doi)** in [reference] can be automatically converted into a Uniform Resource Locator (URL) by replacing "doi:" with "https://doi.org:" followed by the doi number.
 The character sequence the parser will look for is "doi:", in all lower or all upper case.